OctopusDeploy/docs/docs/reference/process-dumps.md

 This process creates an analysis file from a process dump file.
 This analysis file contains a limited set of information outlining the current state of the application.
-Other than project, step and machine names, it is unlikely to contains other private information.
+This file can contain connection strings, tentacle thumbprints, project, step and machine names.
+It should not contain sensitive variables or certificates.
 For our purposes it contains for which threads are running and where they are in the code.

 :::success